amourao/fctunlPPT/README.md

 fctunlPPT
 =========

-PowerPoint template based on the FCT/UNL logo
+PowerPoint template based on the FCT/UNL colors and logo